How to Choose an AI Consultant for Your UK Manufacturing Business (Without Getting Burned)

 A consultant might come to you and say: "You need to change your workflow.
 You need to learn this new system.
 It's how you'll interact with the AI."
 Wrong.
 That's where adoption dies.

 A smart consultant says: "Your workflow stays the same.
 You check your CRM, same as always.
 You read an email, same as always.
 Behind the scenes, the AI is listening.
 It's parsing your specs.
 It's pulling pricing data.
 It's doing calculations.
 By the time you write the quote, 80% of the thinking is done for you.
 You type a bit faster.
 You send it.
 Your day is marginally faster and easier."
 That's invisible UI.
-That's what adoption looks like.
+That's what adoption looks like — and it's the only way to defuse the ghost workflows and hidden manual tasks that quietly burn capacity.

 This is why manufacturing experience matters.
 A generic AI consultant thinks you'll adopt new tools.
 A manufacturing consultant knows that you'll reject anything that changes your workflow.
 So they build around your workflow, not against it.